PhenyoEstherRasekedi/Data-Analysis-Capstone_Project-3/README.md

 To target the adult market, I would invest in a closed area non-franchise restaurant with a smoking section, wine and beer menu that sells mexican and international food at a medium price.
 It should have parking since a moajority of them have cars.

-The service and food served are also important as they should be excellent to in order to be competitive.
+The quality of service and food served are also important as they should be excellent to in order to be competitive.

 ### Limitations